Kuuak/postbox-to-tab/readme.txt

 Currently, only the postbox under the body (standard zone) are converted

 = Todo =
-- Select all or specific post/page/custom post type
 - Convert postbox in Advanced and Side zone

 == Installation ==